1 Pre-entry Tax Planning

-Yes, there is Stamp Duty – please refer to question 3.3.
+Stamp duty, refer to paragraph 3.3.
 An annual self-assessed local property tax charged on the market value of all residential properties came into effect in 2013.
-A half-year payment is due in 2013, with a full year's payment due in 2014 (and thereafter).

 5.1 What are the relevant private international law (conflict of law) rules on succession and wills, including tests of essential validity and formal validity in Ireland?

 Irish private international law applies the well documented common law distinction between the lex situs and the lex domicili.
-Therefore, Irish law provides that the domicile of the deceased determines the succession of moveable property whereas the succession of immoveable property is determined by the law of the country where the property is situate.
+Therefore, Irish law provides that the domicile of the deceased determines the succession of movable property whereas the succession of immovable property is determined by the law of the country where the property is situate.

 - the place of the testator's nationality at the time the Will was made;